 Maryland Accreditation is a process in which programs commit to continuous quality improvement, to benefit children, families and staff.
+The Online Maryland Accreditation Portal is a part of the broader Maryland EXCELS system.

 Maryland Accreditation Resource Forms

-Accredited Programs List
+List of Maryland Accredited Programs

 The National Association for Family Child Care (NAFCC) sponsors the only nationally recognized accreditation system designed specifically for family child care providers.
 MSDE does not provide state accreditation for family child care, but does offer funding to help providers pay the cost of the accreditation application fee.
 Learn more about the Accreditation Support Fund.